Kakababu in other media: Films

+Standalone films

 Sabuj Dwiper Raja (1979)

 This is the first feature film based on Kakababu, which is directed by Tapan Sinha.
 Kakababu was played by Samit Bhanja and Shontu was played by Arunavo Adhikari.

 Kakababu Here Gelen?
 (1995)

 Directed by Pinaki Chaudhuri, Kakababu and Shontu's character was played by Sabyasachi Chakrabarty and Arghya Chakraborty respectively.

 Ek Tukro Chand (2001)

 Directed by Pinaki Chaudhuri, this film is the sequel to 1996 film Kakababu Here Gelen?.
 Kakababu's role was reprised by Sabyasachi Chakrabarty and Shontu's character was portrayed by Soham Chakraborty.

+SVF Kakababu franchise

 Mishawr Rawhoshyo (2013)

 Directed by Srijit Mukherji, based on the novel of same name.
 Kakababu and Shontu's character was played by Prosenjit Chatterjee and Aryann Bhowmik respectively.
 Director Srijit Mukherji said this is the first film of a trilogy film series.

 Yeti Obhijaan (2017)

 After Mishawr Rawhoshyo, while the makers were planning about the sequel, Director Srijit Mukherji told about next Kakababu film to The Telegraph: "We’ve planned three.
 Actually I wanted to make a trilogy — a desert, a mountain and a jungle.
 The desert is done.
 Most probably we’re looking at mountain after this, which could be Kakababu Bajra Lama, Paharchuray Aatonko or Bhayankar Sundor.
 One in Sikkim, one in the basecamp of the Everest, kind of a difficult shoot, and Kashmir, also a difficult shoot".